TN 180 (01-21)

 explain the electronic payment requirement again and, state the following:

-• We will continue to pay him or her by check;
+• We will continue to pay them by check;

-• Treasury will contact him or her (by mail) to obtain a written certification of his or her exemption request from the electronic payment requirement; and
+• Treasury will contact them (by mail) to obtain a written certification of the exemption request from the electronic payment requirement; and

-• Treasury will make a determination and inform him or her of their decision.
+• Treasury will make a determination and inform them of the decision.

-NOTE: If an individual inquires about the status of an exemption request, refer him or her to Treasury’s exemption helpline at 1-800-333-1795.
+NOTE: If an individual inquires about the status of an exemption request, refer them to Treasury’s exemption helpline: 1-800-333-1795.

-indicates that he or she meets one of the exemption reasons listed in GN 02402.001B,
+indicates that they meet one of the exemption reasons listed in GN 02402.001B,

 explain to the applicant the following:

-• We will continue to pay him or her by check;
+• We will continue to pay them by check;

-• Treasury will contact him or her (by mail) about continuing to receive payments via check and explain how to apply for an exemption; and
+• Treasury will contact them (by mail) about continuing to receive check payments and explain how to apply for an exemption; and

-• Treasury will make a determination and inform him or her of their decision.
+• Treasury will make a determination and inform them of their decision.

 NOTE: In representative payee cases, the rep payee’s circumstance is the basis for the exemption request.